wxwern/clarity/README.md

 There are no guarantees that I'll update the other branches to reflect the latest yabai or macOS updates, except the one I'm currently using which will be in the `main` branch.

-If you're forking this repository, I recommend forking from a specific branch if you want to fix a style, as I may change things frequently.
+If you're forking this repository, I recommend working on a specific branch if you want to fix a style, as I may change things around drastically in the `main` branch.

 ## Dependencies